Most people associate twin mattresses with children’s beds. But who said this size can’t make a good fit for an adult room as well?

 Also, the Nolah mattress seems pretty durable.
 Thanks to the dense foam base the edges are pretty sturdy, so you can easily utilize the whole mattress surface during sleep.

-I recommend the Nolah Original to those who love foam mattresses for their decent hug and want something that will calm their inner restless sleeper.
+The Nolah Original is recommended to those who love twin foam mattresses for their decent hug and want something that will calm their inner restless sleeper.

 - Side and back sleepers.
 The medium-firm feel of Nolah offers a good balance between soft cradling and firm support, which may work best for those who prefer sleeping on their side or back.